wodowiesel/PiFunk/README.md

 2. To configure the Pi for modules via menu (I2C, UART etc.): `sudo raspi-config`

-Not recommending to use w1-protocol at the beginning (i dont need it in my setup)
+Not recommending to use w1-protocol at the beginning (i don't need it in my setup)

 Using w1-gpio sometimes needs a 4.7 - 10 kΩ pullup resistor connected on GPIO Pin